KentStateWeb/rwd/class/syllabus/index.md

 * Late assignments will be accepted so long as you contact the instructor to indicate that it will be late and provide an explanation.
 * Late assignments must be submitted within 1 week of the original due date, without penalty, so long as the student meets the first rule.
 After 1 week the assignment will be marked as 0.
-* An additional extension may be possible in exceptional circumstances.
+* An additional extension may be possible in exceptional circumstances, with documentation.
 This requires a face-to-face conversation between the student and the instructor.

 ### Grading